-Mini Stockings: Knit Your Own Holiday Decorations
+Mini-Stockings: Knit Your Own Holiday Decorations

-These instructions are incredibly versatile, as we can adapt them to suit any yarn weight of your choice.
+These mini-stockings instructions are incredibly versatile, as we can adapt them to suit any yarn weight of your choice.
 Select a needle size that results in a fabric you adore, and cast on!
 It’s a fantastic way to use up those leftover yarns accumulated from various projects throughout the year and declutter before the new year begins.

 Cm: Centimetre(s).